 Another way to think about safe caffeine intake is to only consume 1.5mg daily for each pound of body weight.
 For example, if you weigh 200 pounds, you should be consuming a maximum of 300mg of caffeine each day.
 Caffeine is meant to give you an energy burst, and this will come usually 20 to 60 minutes after consumption.

 Overall, if you are looking for drinks with lower caffeine levels, you can drink both coffee or tea.
-Regular coffee has the least amount of caffeine, and white, herbal, and decaf teas have the least caffeine amounts.
+Regular coffee has the least amount of caffeine (will milk and sugar in coffee reduce caffeine?), and white, herbal, and decaf teas have the least caffeine amounts.

 If you are trying to find drinks with high caffeine levels, you should look for espresso or cold-brew coffee, and green or black tea.
 Coffee is usually considered a stronger beverage than tea, so after brewing it usually contains more caffeine than tea does.
 To put it into perspective, coffee usually has twice the amount of caffeine that matcha tea has.